 Sport and activities

-Newport Wales Marathon, South Wales, beginning May
+Newport Wales Marathon, South Wales, end April - early May

 Six Nations Rugby, South Wales, February and March

 Wales compete alongside England, France, Ireland, Italy & Ireland in the Six National Rugby Championship.
 Dates do vary each year for matches played in the Principality Stadium.
 Visitors don’t need to watch the match in the stadium (although recommended) as there is always a great atmosphere in Cardiff as well as the pubs and rugby clubs in the rugby heartlands of Wales too.